-Suitable and appropriate design: The purpose of this question is to enable applicants to provide detail on how the work is specifically designed to ensure that a defined number of research questions can be addressed in the stated time and that outcomes will provide the necessarily robust preliminary data required for applying for larger grant applications.
+Suitable and appropriate design: The purpose of this question is to enable applicants to provide detail on how the work is specifically designed to ensure that a defined number of research questions can be addressed in the stated time and that outcomes will provide the necessarily robust preliminary data required for applying for, larger, grant applications.

-Innovative aspects: This section provides the opportunity for applicants to highlight how any aspect of the proposal is supporting a novel, improved or innovative research question(s).
+Innovative aspects: This section provides the opportunity for applicants to highlight why any aspects of the proposal is supporting a novel, improved or innovative research question(s).

-References: Give full citation including title, journal title and list all authors (use of et al is only appropriate where there are more than five authors).
+References: Give full citation including title, journal title and list all authors (use of et al is only appropriate where there are >5 authors)